KhedirQ/YCC-Appointment-Booking/README.md

 ## Acceptance Criteria 4:
 1. YCC has administrator dashboard that  manages user accounts.
-2. YCC admin can view, edit, or delete user accounts.
+2. YCC administrator can view, edit, or delete user accounts.
-3. YCC Admin can set user roles and permissions, including admin roles.
+3. YCC administrator can set user roles and permissions, including admin roles.
-4. YCC admin can access logs and reports to monitor user activities.
+4. YCC administrator can access logs and reports to monitor user activities.

 ## User Story 5:
 As an unregistered user, I want to sign up for an account so I can access the appointment scheduling system.